carta/openpyxl25/README.rst

 This branch changes the namespace of openpyxl to allow for incremental upgrades of applications using the library.

-Remote Origin is `git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl` `git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl`
+Remote Origin is :code:`git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl` :code:`git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl`

 OpenPyXL's Main Repo is mercurial.
 A special plugin is needed to update from upstream :code:`brew install git-remote-hg`